-The preserve is open sunrise to sunset.

-- Be considerate of other hikers and wildlife in the preserve.
+- The preserve is open sunrise to sunset. - Be considerate of other hikers and wildlife in the preserve.
 The preserve is home to many creatures.
 Leave it as you found it. - Dogs are welcome!
 Keep them leashed or under close supervision.
-And please do not leave poop on the trail, just push it off to the side.
-Let it return to the earth. - There is no hunting in Banningwood Preserve, but it is good practice to wear bright colors during hunting seasons. - No motorized vehicles allowed. - No fires allowed without permission from the Lyme Land Trust.
+Clean up after your dog. - There is no hunting in Banningwood Preserve, but it is good practice to wear bright colors during hunting seasons. - No motorized vehicles allowed. - No fires allowed without permission from the Lyme Land Trust.